 We enjoy the support of all the major employers in the industry and also the leaders of the main transport trades unions.

 Will my contributions increase?

-We last increased the weekly membership rate to £1 in 1994 and haven't put it up since.
-However the trustees monitor the TBF’s budgets closely and may make an increase as they see fit, when necessary.
+The trustees monitor the TBF’s budgets closely and may make an increase as they see fit, when necessary.
 However, due notification of this will be distributed beforehand.